 Keep walking west until you arrive at the main road, Estrada de Albufeira.

-Walk west on the main road until you reach Torre da Medronheira bus stop in Olhos de Água.
-And this is where you can wait for vamus bus 9 to take you back to Albufeira or Faro.
+Continue on the road until you reach Torre da Medronheira bus stop in Olhos de Água.
+And this is where you can wait for Vamus Bus 9 to take you back to Albufeira or Faro.

-Time-saving tip: if you don’t want to wait for bus 9 (because it runs on a specific schedule so you may end up waiting for a long time), order a car through Uber.
+Time-saving tip: if you don’t want to wait for Vamus Bus 9 (it runs on a set schedule, so you may end up waiting a long time), order a car through Uber.
 It is not expensive to use Uber in the Algarve.
 It costs about €6 from Olhos de Água to Albufeira.

 Address: Torre da Medronheira bus stop, Olhos de Água